Cain: Curse and mark

-Exegesis of the Septuagint's narrative, "groaning and shaking upon the earth" has Cain suffering from body tremors.
+Exegesis of the Septuagint's narrative, "groaning and shaking upon the earth", has Cain suffering from body tremors.
 Interpretations extend Cain's curse to his descendants, where they all died in the Great Deluge as retribution for the loss of Abel's potential offspring.

-The Pearl of Great Price, a Mormon book of scripture, has been interpreted to depict the descendants of Cain as dark-skinned, and church president Brigham Young stated, "What is the mark?
-You will see it on the countenance of every African you ever did see...."
-However, this position was disavowed by modern leaders of The Church of Jesus Christ of Latter-day Saints.

-In another biblical account, Ham discovered his father Noah drunk and naked in his tent.
-Because of this, Noah cursed Ham's son Canaan to be "servants of servants".
-Although the scriptures do not mention Ham's skin color, some doctrines associated the curse with black people and used it to justify slavery.

 Islamic interpretation

 Cain's name in Islamic tradition is Qabil (قابيل).
 His story is mentioned in the Quran, though without a name, where he and his brother Abel offer sacrifices; Abel's sacrifice was accepted while Cain's was not.
-Cain gets angry and threatens to murder his brother, but Abel tries to console him, saying that God only accepts sacrifices from the God-fearing and that he would not try to harm Cain.
+Cain gets angry and threatens to murder his brother, but Abel tries to console him, saying that God only accepts sacrifices from the God-fearing and that he would not try to harm Cain, and that killing Abel would damn Cain.
 In the end, Cain kills Abel.
 God sends a crow searching in the ground to show Cain how to hide the disgrace of his brother.
 In his shame, Cain began to curse himself and became full of guilt.
+Cain's shame is stated not to be for killing Abel, but for failing to cover up the body.

+Latter-day Saint interpretation

+The Book of Moses in the Pearl of Great Price describes the seed of Cain as "black" (Moses 7:22), without explicitly stating whether this description is symbolic or literal.
+While some early church leaders interpreted this to imply that all people of African descent were descendants of Cain (for example, Brigham Young taught that The Mark of Cain could be seen "on the countenance of every African" and used this interpretation as part of the rationale to bar Black men from priesthood ordination in the 19th and 20th centuries), the modern leadership of The Church of Jesus Christ of Latter-day Saints has formally disavowed such teachings.
+An official Church statement on race declares that the Church "disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse" and affirms that "all are alike unto God" (2 Nephi 26:33).